 - See more general information about camping in national parks.

-There is a range of accommodation available in and around Longreach and some accommodation in Jundah.
+There is a range of accommodation available in and around Longreach and some accommodation in Jundah and Windorah.
 For more information, see tourism information links.

-Park your vehicle near the sign marking the turn-off to Sawyers Lookout on the Mulga Drive.
-Take a walk from the drive and take in panoramic views of exposed rocky outcrops, slopes and spidery networks of channel country.
-Bright green foliage along creek lines stand out like veins carrying lifeblood—water.
-Look for yellow-footed rock-wallabies at dusk.
+Park your vehicle near the sign marking the turn-off to Sawyers Creek viewpoint on the Mulga Drive.
+Take in panoramic views of exposed rocky outcrops, slopes and the mulga woodlands stretching out in all directions.
+Bright green foliage along the creek line stands out like a vein carrying lifeblood—water.
+Watch for mulga parrots and at dusk yellow-footed rock-wallabies.

 Welford offers three self-guided scenic drives, on which you can explore dunes, rocky outcrops, scrub, plains, channels and billabongs.
-Pick up a drive guide brochure from Little Boomerang Waterhole camping registration station.
 For your best chance to see Welford’s wildlife, drive slowly and go in either the early morning or late afternoon.

 - Please practise low impact driving in Welford National Park.